vladimirskayatamara/vladimirskayatamara/README.md

 - 👋 Hi, I’m @vladimirskayatamara
 - 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning React and deeping my programming skills in JavaScript
+- 🌱 I’m currently learning Vue.js and deeping my programming skills in JavaScript
 - 📫 How to reach me: telegram @toma_vl

 You can also view some of my coding projects in Codepen: